CodeYourFuture/cyf-weather/README.md

 ![designgif](src/img/instructions/weatherappdemo.gif)

-### Getting started
+### 1. Getting started: Static HTML and CSS

 Let's start slow by creating the HTML and CSS we need to make the app look like the design: do this is App.js and App.css

-Don't worry about fetching data yet, you can use **invented and hardcoded** values for now - just focus on getting content up on the page and imitating the design provided.
+Don't worry about fetching data yet, you can use **invented, "hardcoded"** values for now - just focus on getting content up on the page and imitating the design provided.
+However, do not leave out the values!
+Put numbers in so that you can confirm how the layout will work with numbers present.
+Using the numbers that occur in the screenshot is a good idea.

 A few things to think of:

 - The font you need is called `Raleway` and is already loaded up into the project - but remember you'll need to declare it in your CSS.
 - You'll need to copy the colours, spacing, layout and size of elements in the design.
 This is a core skill as a front-end developer! :)
+- Use placeholder images (such as [https://placekitten.com/](these kittens)).
 - Extra points if you can think of a nice way to display the app on mobile ;)

+Once you're happy with the way your app looks, it's time to move on.

+### 2. Break your HTML into React components

+This is about cutting up your one big single block of HTML and putting sections of it in React components instead.

+For example, if you find yourself copy-pasting an html section multiple times with small changes, you've probably found a good candidate for a reusable React component.

+Naming is hard.
+Pick good names.

+The React components at this stage should still have hardcoded numbers for temperature, etc.

-### Let's try it with a JSON file
+### 3. Let's try it with a **STATIC** JSON file

-Once you're happy with how the page looks, let's get rid of the hardcoded temperatures and other values, and put in a sample JSON file.
+Now let's use an example **static** JSON file and use the data in that JSON object for our temperature and other values.
 This means your app will read those values locally, from a static JSON file you should include in your project.

 You can use this JSON file: https://samples.openweathermap.org/data/2.5/forecast?q=M%C3%BCnchen,DE&appid=b6907d289e10d714a6e88b30761fae22.
 Copy all contents into a new file and add it to your project.